 This website is supported by its readers.
 If you click one of my links I may earn a commission.
 I am also a participant in the Amazon affiliates program and I will also earn a commission from qualified purchases.

 So recently, my backyard has gotten a little overgrown.
-This is attracting all manner of insects and small mammals to my garden.
+This attracts all manner of insects and small mammals to my garden.
 I’ve even spotted a few frogs.
 This got me thinking.
 As I keep my outdoor bonsai trees in my backyard, do frogs eat bonsai trees?

 Frogs do not eat bonsai trees.
-This is because they are carnivorous predators, and so will avoid eating the leaves, branches, and even the fruit your bonsai produces.
-Frogs may however rest in your tree to avoid sunlight or to hide from predators.
+This is because they are carnivorous predators, so they will avoid eating the leaves, branches, and fruit your bonsai produces.
+Frogs may, however, rest in your tree to avoid sunlight or to hide from predators.

 So what exactly is the relationship between frogs and bonsai trees?
 And are bonsai trees dangerous to frogs?
 Keep reading to find out more.